Advanced Cardiac Life Support (ACLS): Blended Learning

 The intent of this disclosure is not to prevent speakers with significant financial or other relationships from making presentations, but rather to provide listeners with information on which they can make their own judgments.
 A complete faculty disclosure statement and acknowledgment of commercial support for this program will be included in the syllabus provided at the activity.

-The AHA strongly promotes knowledge and proficiency in CPR, ACLS, and PALS and has developed instructional materials for this purpose.
-This material is supplied on a cost basis.
-Its use in an instructional course does not represent sponsorship by the AHA.
-Any fees charged for such a course do not represent income to the AHA.
+The AHA strongly promotes knowledge and proficiency in all AHA courses and has developed instructional materials for this purpose.
+Use of these materials in an educational course does not represent course sponsorship by the AHA.
+Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the AHA.

 Persons with disabilities

 Individuals needing special accommodations may call the Center for Professional Practice of Nursing at (916) 734-9790.